Merkoba/Hue/configuration.md

 "public_images_location"
 >The public root of images.
 For example a public_images_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
 Needs a slash at the end.

+"public_videos_location"
+>The public root of videos.
+For example a public_videos_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
+Needs a slash at the end.

 "default_image_source"
 >Default source for the image for new rooms or when "/image default" is issued.